 16.1 Andreotti and De Michelis spearhead the establishment of the euro

 With the crisis of 1989 and the fall of communism in the Eastern bloc, the PCI changed its name for the first time to distance itself from that legacy.
-Subsequently, the party went on changing names several times eventually dropping any reference to the old communist party and calling itself now the Democratic Party (PD).
-That time, the fall of communism in eastern Europe, was the toughest for the Italian communists.
+Subsequently, the party went on changing names several times, eventually dropping any reference to the old communist party and calling itself now the Democratic Party (PD).
+That time, the fall of communism in eastern Europe was the toughest for the Italian communists.
 They had not been too close to Russia but enough to be dragged into infamy, pooled together with the other falling parties all over the world.
-They were afraid they would soon follow the same destiny of their brethren, and in fact for a few years the old DC and the socialists concentrated an enormous amount of power without opposition and without the need to throw even a few bones to the PCI.
+They were wary they would soon follow the same destiny of their brethren, and in fact for a few years the old DC and the socialists concentrated an enormous amount of power without opposition and without the need to throw even a few bones to the PCI.

 Andreotti and Foreign Minister Gianni De Michelis were the main international players of that time.
 With the fall of communism in East Germany, then West Germany chancellor Helmut Kohl pressed for the reunification.
 The French—led by president Francois Mitterand, the political head of Europe at the time—were among the first to agree to it, and the Americans saw in it an opportunity to advance the NATO borders while others in Europe were more reluctant, still aware of the troubles a united Germany created in World War I and II.
-In fact many were way of the power and influence of one Germany in Europe.
+In fact, many were way of the power and influence of one Germany in Europe.
 Andreotti famously said, “I like Germany so much that I prefer to have two of them.”